-Disney Princess Breakfast Adventures will be the only place that you can dine with the Princesses in the Disneyland resort.
+Disney Princess Breakfast Adventures is the only place that you can dine with the Princesses in the Disneyland resort.

-What we do know about Disney Princess Breakfast Adventures is that it will be located in the Napa Rose Restaurant.
+Disney Princess Breakfast Adventures is located in the Napa Rose Restaurant.
 As this is located in Disney’s Grand Californian Hotel and Spa, you will not need a park ticket to enjoy Disney Princess Breakfast Adventures.

-This new Disneyland character dining experience will start on March 20 2019.
-It will be offered every Thursday through Monday between 8:00 AM and 12:00 PM.
+This new Disneyland character dining experience started on March 20, 2019.
+It is offered every Thursday through Monday between 8:00 AM and 12:00 PM.

 We are guessing that it will be something like the Disney Cruise Royal Court Royal Tea which is offered on select Disney cruise sailings.
 This costs $210 for children and $69 for adults.

-At $125 per person for both adults and children the Disney Princess Breakfast Adventures experience does not come cheap!
-Tax and gratuity is not included.
+At $125 per person for both adults and children, the Disney Princess Breakfast Adventures experience does not come cheap!
+Tax and gratuity are not included.
 So you are in for several hundred dollars at least this Disney Princess dining experience.

-Will the experience be worth the cost?
-We are sure it will be a great way to have some quality time with the Disney Princesses.
-However, $125 is a high price to pay so it remains to be seen how the experience actually is.
+Is the experience worth the cost?
+It is a great way to have some quality time with the Disney Princesses. $125 is a high price to pay.
+However, reviews are overwhelmingly positive.

 Which Disneyland Character Breakfast Meal is the Best?

-Each of the character breakfasts at Disneyland offer something a little bit different.
-The quality and variety of the food is pretty similar for all the character breakfasts.
+Each of the character breakfasts at Disneyland offers something a little bit different.
+The quality and variety of food are pretty similar for all the character breakfasts.
 If we had to pick one and say the food quality has the edge it is probably Storyteller’s Cafe for us.